Greece Energy Information

 Interactive Chart Greece Coal and Lignite Domestic Consumption

-Households and services are the largest consumers of electricity (35% each), followed by industry (22%).
+Services and households are the largest consumers of electricity (35% and 33%, respectively), followed by industry (24%).

 Graph: ELECTRICITY CONSUMPTION (TWh)